richlowe/arm64-gate/README.md

 balance between running on smaller systems and booting in an even vaguely tolerable amount of time.
 It is a balance we have not yet reached.

-> **Note:** the networking configuration here is important, you need to have _a_
+> **Note:** the networking configuration here is important, you need to have
-> networking device for the device tree to be what we expect right now.
-The
+> _a_ networking device for the device tree to be what we expect right now.
-> configuration above and in `run.sh` is for qemu on linux using bridge
+> The configuration above and in `run.sh` is for qemu on illumos using vnic
-> networking, and assumes that `libvirtd` is running and that `qemu` is allowed
-> to use the `virbr0` bridge it creates.
+> networking, using a vnic `braich0`.
 If this is inappropriate for you, you
 > need to provide _an_ alternative, in the worst case user networking `-netdev
 > user,id=net0`.